 As might be expected, over one third of the expenditure is in personnel costs.
-While the majority of this related to the income of the clergy, there are significant further personnel costs relating to the provision of lay staff, including parish secretaries and sacristans, together with personnel engaged by the Family Life Centres and the Retreat Centre.
+While the majority of this related to the modest income of the clergy, there are significant further personnel costs relating to the provision of lay staff, including parish secretaries and sacristans, together with personnel engaged by the Family Life Centres and the Retreat Centre.
 It should be acknowledged that these employed staff are backed up in many parishes by volunteers who carry out similar roles.
 With the reduction in the numbers of clergy, provision will need to be made for more administrative staff in the future, and this will be one substantial draw on the financial reserves of the parishes.

 The second largest cost across all of the parishes is the cost of repairs and refurbishment.
-This comes to a total of €1.4m.
+This comes to a total of €1.7m (an increase of €300k over the previous year).
 While much of this is planned refurbishment, a certain amount of unplanned expenditure must be budgeted for, given the age of most of the buildings that are in service throughout the diocese.
+Diocesan policy is to dispose responsibly of property for which there is no use within the foreseeable future, thereby reducing maintenance and insurance costs.